pangratz/ember-memento/README.md

     // array of properties which shall be considered in undo/redo
     mementoProperties: 'firstName lastName age tags',

-    // limit to 2 history states - there is no limit by default
-    mementoSize: 2,

     firstName: 'Buster',
     age: 35,
     tags: ['cartographer']